sinshu/numflat/README.md

 NumFlat provides types named `Vec<T>` and `Mat<T>` for representing vectors and matrices.
 These type names are intentionally chosen to avoid confusion with vector and matrix types (like `Vector<T>`) from the `System.Numerics` namespace.
+Various linear algebra-related operations can be performed on these types through operator overloading and extension methods.

 `Vec<T>` and `Mat<T>` can hold numerical types that implement the `INumberBase<T>` interface, which was newly added in .NET 7.
 The primary supported types are `float`, `double`, and `Complex`.